-This is the second year of a recommended two-year basic drawing/drafting program.
-Students will build upon techniques studied in Computer Aided Drafting/Drafting I. These include intermediate multi-view drawings, advanced pattern and package design/modeling, and intermediate three-dimensional drawing techniques.
-Students will also build upon their basic knowledge of AutoCAD with stepby-step programmed instruction.
-They will also be introduced to computer three-dimensional modeling techniques.
-Computer Aided Drafting/Drafting II will prepare students planning to take additional courses in either architecture or engineering.
-Technology Learning Activities will allow the students to utilize their drafting capabilities in a problem-solving approach.
+This is the second year of the multi-year engineering/architectural design tract.
+Students will build upon techniques studied in Computer Aided Drafting I which include: intermediate multi-view drawings, reverse engineering techniques, advanced pattern and package design/modeling, and 3D Solids modeling and rendering.
+Students will build upon their basic knowledge of AutoCAD with step-by-step programmed instruction.
+Computer Aided Drafting II will prepare students planning to take additional courses in either architecture or engineering.
+Real to life projects will allow the students to utilize their drafting capabilities in a problem-solving approach.